Grace Van Studdiford

-Grace Van Studdiford (née Quivey; January 8, 1873 – January 29, 1927) was an early twentieth-century American opera singer and actress.
+Grace Van Studdiford (née Quivey; January 8, 1873 – January 29, 1927) was an early twentieth-century American operatic soprano and actress.
 She never recorded for gramophone but made a few motion pictures.
 Her Broadway roles are limited as she toured all over the country.

 Early life

 Grace Quivey was born in North Manchester, Indiana to August Jane Burns and Robert E. Quivey.
 She had four siblings; Iva Maude Quivey, Ralph B. Quivey, Mary Quivey Gregory and Claude E. Quivey a miniature portrait artist.
 She made her first appearance on the stage in Chicago in The Black Hussar.
 In 1899 she toured with Jefferson De Angelis in The Jolly Musketeer.
 After her tour with De Angelis she started to perform opera and on October 24, 1900, appeared at the Metropolitan Opera House in the title role of Martha.
 She also appeared there as Michaela in Carmen, Marguerite in Faust, Fleur-de-Lys in Esmerelda, Josephine in H.M.S.
 Pinafore and Leonora in Il trovatore.